Amarachi

-Amarachi Uyanne (born July 17, 2004), popularly known by her stage name Amarachi, is a Nigerian teenage singer, dancer and violinist.
+Amarachi Uyanne (born 17 July 2004), popularly known by her stage name Amarachi, is a Nigerian singer and dancer.
 She is best known for winning the maiden edition of Nigeria's Got Talent.

 Background

-Amarachi is a native of Delta State.
-She grew up in Edo State, where she started dancing at the age of 5.
+Amarachi is a native of Delta State in the South-South region of Nigeria.
+She grew up in Edo State, South-South Nigeria, where she started dancing at the age of 5.
 In 2012, she won a cash prize of N10,000,000 after she was announced as the winner of the first edition of Nigeria's Got Talent.
 She was subsequently dubbed the "youngest millionaire in Nigeria".